top of page

 What if you are a daily jogger, cyclist, outdoor worker, or exercise extensively every SINGLE day?

-If you are someone who sweats A LOT on a daily basis, then you will need to have showers daily in order to rid your body from odour, because sweat will mix with the body's natural oil production and cause odour, but I repeat – you DO NOT need to wash your hair daily as sweat is mostly water.
+If you are someone who sweats A LOT daily, then you will need to have showers daily to rid your body of odour because sweat will mix with the body's natural oil production and cause odour, but I repeat – you DO NOT need to wash your hair daily as sweat is mostly water.
 Scalp massages nightly will help you, and then when you wash your body, a simple water rinse is all you need.

 In this case, you will still benefit from washing your hair less often, just in a different way:

 Day (1) you work/cycle/run and sweat.
-You go home and have a cleansing body shower but not wash your hair.
+You go home and have a cleansing body shower but do not wash your hair.
 Instead, you can try a tea rinse (again, [HERE]) and massage your scalp at night.
-Your sweat will be gone and most of your natural scalp oils will remain but they will be protecting your scalp from bacteria, while the nightime massage will help to release them, getting them ready for the next day work/cycle/run.
+Your sweat will be gone and most of your natural scalp oils will remain but they will be protecting your scalp from bacteria, while the nighttime massage will help to release them, getting them ready for the next day's work/cycle/run.

 Day (2) you work/cycle/run and sweat, and then shower, washing your scalp as you normally would.
-If you would like to try – and depending on your hair type – you can instead choose to do a conditioner wash (a co-wash), which will cleanse your scalp gently yet leave your hair moisturized.
-The best way I recommend doing this is by diluting your conditioner half-halfl with water, like this:
+If you would like to try – and depending on your hair type – you can instead do a "scalp only wash" by diluting your shampoo portion 50/50 with water and aiming at the scalp only.
+Shampoo bars are a great way of half-washing or "partial washing" and we have a whole blog post on this topic [HERE].

 The tradition of having a daily shower – and the mentality that it's needed.

-Washing our skin (and scalp) daily is a tradition that is fairly new.
+Washing our skin (and scalp) daily is a fairly new tradition.
 Our grandparents did not do this practice, as water was scarce and expensive to heat.
 As the cosmetics industry grew, so did the advertising and its marketing efforts to make us believe that we needed daily showers, daily hair products and a lot more washing to have that "perfect hair".
 A scam.

 Showering daily hurts our bodies.
 It has been proven ineffective and hurts us in the long run.
 Washing using soap and harsh shampoos strips away the body's natural oils – the most protective cover for our largest organ: the skin.